echeran/smile-of-murugan/webbook/chapter05.md

 RANDOM READER OF *akam* AND *puṟam* POEMS

-*Kuṟuntokai* 119, by Catti Nātaṇār
+*Kuṟuntokai* 119, by Catti Nātaṉār

 >|       As a little white snake
 >|       with lovely stripes on its young body